Fractured Magic: Chapter Twenty-Eight

 “Enough of this gloomy talk,” Kieran said, standing.
 “Let’s keep moving.
 The sooner we warn Orean, the more time King Riordan will have to prepare for Unity’s arrival.”

 Pushing to her feet as well, Maebhe ran to Leileas and jumped, clambering up the frìth’s side to perch herself on Leileas’ shoulder.
 Leileas let out an amused snort and, together, the group started down the hill.
-As they approached, even Leieleas had to eventually crane her neck to look up at Orean’s walls.

-A line of officers waited to meet them at the gates, having seen the massive frìth coming down the hill.
-Their uniforms and caps were identical, so only their leader stood apart, with his golden cape.
+Soon, even Leileas had to crane her neck to look up at Orean’s walls.
+A line of officers waited for them at the edge of the city, having seen the massive frìth coming down the hill.
+Their uniforms and caps were all identical, only one of them set apart by a gold cape.
 Kieran had the same cape sitting in his closet.

-As the leader stepped forward, he held a hand up to shield his eyes from the suns and squinted at the group, his round face almost entirely covered in dark, swirling birthmarks.
+“Kieran, is that you?” the gold-caped individual called when they were close enough.
+He raised a hand to shield his eyes from the suns and squinted at the group, his round face almost entirely covered in dark, swirling birthmarks.
+“And Íde, too!
+We weren’t expecting you back until winter!
+Where’s Maebhe?”

 Maebhe waved from her perch on Leileas’ shoulder.
 “Hello, Captain Song!”